logicalclocks/hops-docs/docs/getting_started/hopsworksai/guides/getting_started_azure.rst

     :figclass: align-center

 Paste the CLI command into your terminal and execute it.
 Note that you might have multiple entries listed here.
-If so ensure that you pick the subscription that you want to use.
+If so, ensure that you pick the subscription that you want to use.

 .. _connect-azure-10.png: ../../../_images/connect-azure-10.png
 .. figure:: ../../../imgs/hopsworksai/connect-azure-10.png